Georgia formally applies for EU membership | DW | 03.03.2022

 Georgia experienced Russian aggression in August 2008, when Moscow staged a brief invasion over two breakaway self-proclaimed republics in the country, South Ossetia and Abkhazia.
 Moscow recognized the independence of the two regions after a cease-fire.

-EU membership could bolster both countries' defenses against Russia and improve their economies by giving them access to the single market.
+EU membership could bolster the defenses of both countries against Russia and improve their economies by giving them access to the single market.

 Moldova is also expected to apply for EU membership in the very near future.